 Both now and historically, U.S. politicians have made deals in backrooms bending over backward to appease the white working class, providing important social protections while intentionally and systematically working to withhold the same economic securities from black folks in particular.
 “Progressive” labor laws and pro-union policies throughout the first half of the 20th century failed to protect black workers, many of whom were murdered by unemployed and underemployed white men for daring to have jobs in a strained economy.

 The original New Deal unemployment insurance waived coverage for domestics and farm workers (i.e. Blacks and Mexicans) even though they were taxed.
 Returning World War II G.I.s were greeted by a bill that subsidized higher education and housing through low-interest rate federally backed loans, less than 2% of which went to black G.I.s.
-A locally controlled social welfare system with minimal oversight during the first wave of immigration ensured that white controlled social service agencies almost exclusively offered relief to other first wave Europeans.
+A locally controlled social welfare system with minimal oversight during the third wave of immigration ensured that white controlled social service agencies almost exclusively offered relief to other third wave Europeans.
 Keeping with the past, The Affordable Care Act subsidizes medical treatment for coal miners in rural Appalachia dealing with Black Lung disease; however, we see no such provision for families in urban black and Latinx communities across the northeast whose drinking water among other local environmental hazards exposes them to lead levels so high that it’s producing metallic colored rashes on their children’s bodies.